-We've been eagerly looking forward to canning applesauce since we turned the page of the calendar to the month of September.
+We eagerly look forward to canning applesauce as soon as we turn the page of the calendar to the month of September.
 Our main motivation for canning is so that we can have those wonderful tastes of summer and autumn deep into the winter.
 We also want to save money by growing fruits and vegetables or by looking for the best value.

-We called local farm markets to get prices.
-Yesterday we took a drive to a nearby Amish community.
-We obviously couldn't call for a price.
-Their price was good, but we were a day early.
-We talked to a store keeper who told us about a place with good prices.
-We were on our way home when we saw a hand-written sign along the road that said, "Apples for sale."
+On one such fruitless trip, we were on our way home when we saw a hand-written sign along the road that said, "Apples for sale."
 We stopped.
 The apples were picked from the tree in their back yard, and their price was the best we had found.
-We bought a bushel of the lovely Rome apples.
-Today we used them to can applesauce.
+We bought a bushel of the lovely Rome apples for canning our applesauce.
 The texture was perfect, and they were so sweet we didn't even have to add sugar!
 We would definitely buy Rome apples again for making applesauce.

 Canning Applesauce with a Food Mill - It's so easy!

 Wash and quarter the apples, removing the stems.
 Cook the quartered apples to soften them.
 You can cook them on high in the microwave for 10 minutes, stirring them halfway through the cook time.
 (Cook the apples in a colander placed inside a bowl to catch the liquid.)